What is a writer’s retreat and what can I expect during my stay?

 The retreat lacks the urban noise you are accustomed to.
 There are the sounds of birds and wildlife, and this is active cattle ranching country, so there are occasional tractors and trucks.
 The retreat is set off the road and blocks much of the man-made noise.

 The dog trot cabin has a 700 square foot deck, that separated the two cabins.
 One cabin includes a kitchen, the other has an inside composting toilet ( say ‘no’ to outhouses) and shower.
-Numerous windows allow light and air from south and the north.
+Numerous windows allow light and air.

 What if I need anything?